michael86/inventory-management-system-web-app/README.md

 ## Notes:

+### Date object

 Because of the way history would be created, we never had a starting point to create the dateObject from, this meant it would be harder to fill out any empty months if there was not a history snapshot.
 We'd have had ot look into the future, tehn in the past.
 Due to this, if we create a snapshot in the history from the point of creation and then when editing, create a snapshot for the new values, we are now able to .sort() the history array and use the last snap shot for any empty months.

+### Dashboard

+Made a start on generating dataset when searching by sku.
+However, when clicking a date range that the sku isn't in the system, it causes the app to crash.
+So in theory, we can regenerate the dateObject by the search term, and this should allow the dashboard to update the timeButtons component to only contain valid dates.
+This would aslo allow for a better UX as it shows when the item was first entered into the system.

 ## To do:

 ### Popup

-~~Seems complete so far.
-May refactor stuff at later date if new funcitonality is required~~ lol
+Seems complete so far.
+May refactor stuff at later date if new funcitonality is required

 - [x] Refactor buttons to be dynamically generated, this will allow me to call them within forms, as well as place in footer at later date.
 - [x] Refactor form to use child components that will allow me to dynamically generate each input.